jolantis/artlantis/site/plugins/textbeautifier/readme.md

 ## Author

-This project is developed and maintained by [Anselm Hannemann](https://helloanselm.com/).
+This plugin is developed and maintained by [Anselm Hannemann](https://helloanselm.com/).

 ## LICENSE